eclipse-archived/ceylon-ide-intellij/README.md

    if necessary.)

 8. Open the project `ceylon-ide-intellij` in IDEA.
 You might be requested to enter the value of two path variables.
-Go to 'Preferences ... > Appearance & Behavior > Path Variables`, and add a variable named `CEYLON_DIST` pointing to `../ceylon/dist/dist`.
+Go to 'Preferences ... > Appearance & Behavior > Path Variables', and add a variable named `CEYLON_DIST` pointing to `../ceylon/dist/dist`.

-9. In the IDE's 'Preferences ... > Editor > File Types', under 'Recognized File Types', register `*.car` as an extension under the 'Archive' files type.
+9. In the IDE's 'Preferences ... > Editor > File Types', under 'Recognized File Types', register `*.car` as an extension under the 'Archive' file type.

 11. Go to 'File > Project Structure ... > SDKs':
     - Click on the `+` icon and add a new 'JDK' pointing to a *Java SDK 1.8*